-Applications for honours in 2018 have now closed.
-The application form for 2019 honours will be available here when applications open.
+Applications for honours in 2019 have now closed.
+The application form for 2020 honours will be available here in September when applications open.

 You need to find a proposed supervisor for your application to be accepted.
 Check the list of honours supervisors and their areas of interest.
 You should do this well ahead of the application deadline as supervisor capacity is limited.

 You will need to submit a thesis proposal as part of your application, including a statement on the methodology to be used and a preliminary literature review.
 This should be discussed with your proposed supervisor before applying.